-The Ideal Learning Roundtable advances the goals of ideal learning.
+The Ideal Learning Roundtable advances the goals of Ideal Learning.

-In this emerging field of early childhood education, Trust for Learning has observed providers and policy makers grappling with issues around scaling the most effective approaches and we feel strongly that in order to change the conversation about what’s best for our children, we need to begin with the models that understand human development.
-We need to begin with those practices that approach learning from a child-centric perspective and put particular focus on the indisputable value of developmentally appropriate skill building: executive function skills, human development, self-regulation, collaboration, self-reliance—all with a view to building the child’s own capacity to learn.
+In this emerging field of early childhood education, Trust for Learning has observed providers and policymakers grappling with issues around scaling the most effective approaches, and we feel strongly that in order to change the conversation about what’s best for our children, we need to begin with the models that understand human development.
+We need to begin with those practices that approach learning from a child-centric perspective and put particular focus on the indisputable value of developmentally appropriate skill-building—executive function skills, human development, self-regulation, collaboration, self-reliance—all with a view to building the child’s own capacity to learn.

-What we are finding however, is that the developmental models that should occupy a central place in the early childhood education discussions, are not getting the attention they deserve with federal/state policy makers, local authorities, and parents as they choose (or have limited choices for) the best learning opportunities for their children.
+What we are finding, however, is that the developmental models that should occupy a central place in the early childhood education discussions are not getting the attention they deserve with federal/state policymakers, local authorities, and parents as they choose (or have limited choices for) the best learning opportunities for their children.

 The Ideal Learning Roundtable is intended to offer our help in drawing more attention and support to this work, and to help these providers identify and share their collective value and influence.
 The Roundtable also brings a carefully selected group of researchers into the discussion, to help guide the providers as they aggregate existing research to validate their work, and to identify gaps where new investigations may be beneficial.
 It also invites our funding partners and other colleagues to round out the table, as it is our hope that what emerges from this series of discussions will create opportunities for alignment and strategic grantmaking and may inform our collective future support to this field.
 Most importantly, it aims to bring Ideal Learning to more children—especially the ones who need it most in this country.